hkamran80/articles/markdown/articles/gdpr.md

 ## Origins

-Under Article 8 of the Charter of Fundamental Rights and Article 16(1) of the Treaty on the Functioning of the European Union (TFEU), the EU guarantees data protection as a fundamental right.
+Under Article 8 of the EU Charter of Fundamental Rights and Article 16(1) of the Treaty on the Functioning of the European Union (TFEU), the EU guarantees data protection as a fundamental right.
 In 1995, they enacted Directive 95/46/EC, titled "on the protection of individuals with regard to the processing of personal data and on the free movement of such data", known as the Data Protection Directive,